me-myauti/github-search/README.md

 This is a project to test some front-end and back-end skills

-Im using NextJS, but in this particular case i could've used a vanilla reactJS project, because im not making use of the api routes from NextJS to consume the github API.
+I'm using NextJS, but in this particular case i could've used a vanilla reactJS project, because I'm not making use of the api routes from NextJS to consume the github API.
 Anyways, i hope you enjoy the project!.

 ## Requirements